New York Hidden Gems: Unveiling 14 of the Big Apple’s Best-Kept Secrets

 Old City Hall Subway Station

 Not a fan of the MTA?
 Visiting this underground secret subway station may just change your mind.
 The City Hall line was originally opened in 1904 and showcased tall tile arches, brass fixtures, skylights, and elegant chandeliers.
-Intended to be a sparkling gem of the subway system, trains here would only run until 1945.

-Related Post: NY Subway: In-Depth Guide to Tips, Tricks, and Routes
+Related Post: NY Subway – In-Depth Guide to Tips, Tricks, and Routes

 Presently, the metro-obsessed can explore this relic of Manhattan’s past by booking a tour with the New York Transit Museum.
 These tours are only offered periodically throughout the year.
 So, the easiest way to secure your tickets is to book directly with the New York Transit Museum.